18F/handbook/_pages/business-units/solutions/solutions-history.md

 But the roots of our work reach even further back.
 GSA was already the administrative home of a nationwide network of 26 Federal Information Centers which people could visit in person.
 These centers, generally located in the lobbies of federal buildings, answered government questions from the public.
 (Yes, you’ve read this correctly: once upon a time, you could show up to an assortment of government buildings to get your questions answered!)

 The centers were first established in 1966, were [formalized in 1978](https://www.gpo.gov/fdsys/pkg/STATUTE-92/pdf/STATUTE-92-Pg1641.pdf), and were merged with our office in 2000.
-They gradually moved from providing in-person service locally to [answering questions by telephone](https://www.usa.gov/phone) nationally—a bilingual service which still exists today as the USAGov Contact Center at 1-844-USA-GOV1 and via [chat and email](https://www.usa.gov/contact).
+They gradually moved from providing in-person service locally to [answering questions by telephone](https://www.usa.gov/phone) nationally—a bilingual service which still exists today as the USAGov Contact Center at 1-844-USA-GOV1 and via [chat](https://www.usa.gov/chat).

 Another primary vehicle to connect the public and government was the _Consumer Information Catalog_.
 It listed more than 200 popular publications from across the federal government on diverse topics that are still relevant today: saving for college and retirement, avoiding fraud, staying healthy, and learning about federal laws and regulations that affect daily lives.